compuserscripts/6v6_lua/README.md

 C:\Users\User\AppData\Local\stickycam.lua :130: bad argument #1 to 'add' (Using an operator on a nil value.
 Maybe you used wrong variable name?)
 C:\Users\User\AppData\Local\stickycam.lua :130: bad argument #1 to 'add' (Using an operator on a nil value.
 Maybe you used wrong variable name?)

-if attached to the underside of a sloper roof, camera will go upwards instead of downwards so we extend through the roof, thus not seeing anything but the top of the roof underneath

 show taunter through walls chams

-debug distance between player and active camera, to figure out max range before dormant. add a warning: distance before out of range.

-indicator when player in range of explosion range of active camera

 destroy window when player dies